Hungary's Magyar visits Poland on first tour abroad as PM, seeks to reset EU ties - Finance news and analysis from Global Banking & Finance Review

 Magyar will be accompanied by a host of ministers including Foreign Minister Anita Orban, Economy and Energy Minister Istvan Kapitany, Transport and Investment Minister David Vitezy and Defence Minister Romulusz Ruszin-Szendi.

-Magyar has pledged to end Hungary's dependence on Russian energy by 2035 and energy will be on the agenda in Poland.
+Magyar has pledged to end Hungary's dependence on Russian energy by 2035 and that energy will likely be on the agenda in Poland, adding that it is "a priority issue for both countries".

 Warsaw plans to offer Budapest access to U.S. LNG via a new Gdansk terminal due to start operations in 2028, a source with knowledge of the matter said.
 Orlen has already been selling U.S. LNG to Ukraine.